Today we're making a thick and creamy strawberry banana milkshake.

 The vanilla really helps balance out the flavors and the hints of vanilla are delicious.

 This milkshake is gluten-free, nut-free, and it can be made dairy-free using dairy-free milk and a dairy-free vanilla ice cream.
+If you're looking for a similar milkshake recipe, try this Strawberry Milkshake next.

 Why You're Going to Love this Strawberry Banana Milkshake